tbrk/urpal/README.md

 Generic functions for interacting with [Graphviz](http://www.graphviz.org/).
 With enhancements, this module would make a good separate library.

-Types and functions for dot files, including representation ([src/graphviz/dot.sig](src/graphviz/dot.sig), [src/graphviz/dotfn.sml](src/graphviz/dotfn.sml), <a class="file" href="listing.php?repname=urpal&path=/trunk/src/graphviz/#_trunk_src_graphviz_">*_attribute.sig</a>), and pretty-printing ([src/graphviz/dotppfn.sml](src/graphviz/dotppfn.sml)), but not parsing.
+Types and functions for dot files, including representation ([graphviz/dot.sig](src/graphviz/dot.sig), [graphviz/dotfn.sml](src/graphviz/dotfn.sml), [*_attribute.sig](src/graphviz)), and pretty-printing ([graphviz/dotppfn.sml](src/graphviz/dotppfn.sml)), but not parsing.
 There are some limitations: anonymous subgraphs cannot be used in edges (no `n1 -> subgraph {...}`), and there are no explicit types for cluster or subgraph attributes.

-Types and functions for the plain format, including representation ([src/graphviz/plain.sig](src/graphviz/plain.sig)), pretty-printing, and parsing ([src/graphviz/plainfn.sml](src/graphviz/plainfn.sml)).
+Types and functions for the plain format, including representation ([graphviz/plain.sig](src/graphviz/plain.sig)), pretty-printing, and parsing ([graphviz/plainfn.sml](src/graphviz/plainfn.sml)).
 General HTML labels (multiple tags) are not supported.

-There is an interface for invoking Graphviz commands as subprocesses and parsing the results: [src/graphviz/graphviz.sig](src/graphviz/graphviz.sig), [src/graphviz/graphvizfn.sml](src/graphviz/graphvizfn.sml).
+There is an interface for invoking Graphviz commands as subprocesses and parsing the results: [graphviz/graphviz.sig](src/graphviz/graphviz.sig), [graphviz/graphvizfn.sml](src/graphviz/graphvizfn.sml).
 The functor allows specialisation for Unix or Windows.
 Support for the latter is fudged because the Basis library Windows structure is not frequently implemented.
 More fudging is required to handle word size differences between MLton and SML/NJ.

-A simple signature [src/graphviz/x11_color.sig](src/graphviz/x11_color.sig) and structure [src/graphviz/x11color.sml](src/graphviz/x11color.sml) for manipulating <a href="http://en.wikipedia.org/wiki/X11_color_names">X11 colour names</a>.
+A simple signature [graphviz/x11_color.sig](src/graphviz/x11_color.sig) and structure [graphviz/x11color.sml](src/graphviz/x11color.sml) for manipulating <a href="http://en.wikipedia.org/wiki/X11_color_names">X11 colour names</a>.
 These files would be in a separate module except that they are only used by the graphviz components.

 The multiplication of [*-graphviz*.sml](src/graphviz/) and [*-signal*.sml](src/graphviz) structures is unfortunate, but required for compatibility across different environments.
 There is probably a better way to do this; if even to preprocess files.

-### Module: layout
+### Module: Layout

 The beginnings of a generic interface for visual formatting of Uppaal models.
 More work is needed to make this module generic and reusable.
 One good feature would be to reduce the number of nails introduced by Graphviz, particularly by omitting several that occur close together.

-### Module: lib
+### Module: Lib

 Utility functions that do not fit anywhere else.
-Including a file position abstraction used in the lexers ([src/lib/file_pos.sig](src/lib/file_pos.sig), [src/lib/filepos.sml](src/lib/filepos.sml)) and some oft-used shortcuts over atoms ([src/lib/symbol.sig](src/lib/symbol.sig) and [src/lib/symbol.sml](src/lib/symbol.sml)).
+Including a file position abstraction used in the lexers ([lib/file_pos.sig](src/lib/file_pos.sig), [lib/filepos.sml](src/lib/filepos.sml)) and some oft-used shortcuts over atoms ([lib/symbol.sig](src/lib/symbol.sig) and [lib/symbol.sml](src/lib/symbol.sml)).

-### Module: maketest
+### Module: Maketest

 This module implements the testing construction described in this [paper](http:/www.tbrk.org/papers/abstracts.html#emsoft08).